Temporal-order-controlled Parrondo reversal in a periodically switched quantum walk acting on NEQR image states: Results and discussion

-To continue the analysis, we compute the NPCR and UACI for the original and encrypted images.
-The results are shown in Table~\ref{tab:paradox-npcr-uaci}.
-We see that the NPCR is significantly lower than in the previous case, and the UACI is also lower than in the previous case.
-This is a sign of failure of the encryption protocol.
-This means that changing a single pixel in the original image does not change almost all pixels in the encrypted image, and the average intensity change is not close to the maximum possible value.
-Again, this shows that the encryption protocol is not secure and reveals information about the original image.
+Now we will study the case when the quantum walk exhibits the Parrondo paradox, utilizing the coin parameters $\theta_1 = \frac{157}{150}$, $\theta_2 = \frac{157}{900}$, $\theta_3 = \frac{157}{900}$.
+In previous measurement-based protocols~\cite{abd2019encryption} or naive implementations, the bias introduced by the paradox could lead to poor encryption quality~\cite{Lai2020}.
+However, as shown in Fig.~\ref{fig:paradox-examples}, our fully unitary protocol effectively mitigates these effects.

+Visual inspection suggests that the images are encrypted properly, with no discernible patterns.
+We quantify this observation with standard metrics.
+Table~\ref{tab:paradox-correlations} presents the correlation coefficients for the paradox case.
+In stark contrast to failure modes, we observe near-zero correlations ($C \approx 0$).
+This demonstrates that the spatial diffusion and position-color entanglement layers successfully scatter the information, even when the substitution layer (the walk) is driven by paradoxical coin dynamics.

+Similarly, the NPCR and UACI results in Table~\ref{tab:paradox-npcr-uaci} show high sensitivity values (NPCR $> 99\%$, UACI $\approx 29-30\%$), comparable to the non-paradox case.
+Finally, the entropy values in Table~\ref{tab:paradox-entropy} approach the ideal of 8 bits.
+These results confirm that our unitary architecture is robust: the additional diffusion and confusion layers ensure that the intricate interference patterns of the Parrondo walk contribute to complexity rather than introducing exploitable biases.

-To finish this analysis we will only show the entropy of the pixel values of the encrypted images.
-The results are shown in Tab.~\ref{tab:paradox-entropy}.
-We see that the entropy of the pixel values of the encrypted images, despite a slight increase, is significantly lower than in the previous case, which is a sign of failure of the encryption protocol.
-This means that the pixel values of the encrypted images are not uniformly distributed, and hence useful information can be extracted from the encrypted images.
+To conclude this analysis, we examine the entropy of the pixel values for the encrypted images.
+The results are presented in Tab.~\ref{tab:paradox-entropy}.
+We observe that the entropy values are consistently high, closely approaching the ideal value of 8, and are comparable to those in the non-paradox case.
+This indicates that the encrypted pixel values are uniformly distributed, ensuring that obtaining useful statistical information from the ciphertext is computationally infeasible, independent of the paradoxical nature of the coin operator.